Germanwings Flight 9525: Aircraft

-During its final flight, the aircraft was carrying 144 passengers and six crew (two pilots and four cabin crew members) of 19 different nationalities.
+During its final flight, the aircraft was carrying 144 passengers and 6 crew (2 pilots and 4 cabin crew members) of 19 different nationalities.

 Passengers and crew

 Among the passengers were 16 students and 2 teachers from the Joseph-König-Gymnasium of Haltern am See, North Rhine-Westphalia.
 They were returning home from a student exchange with the Giola Institute in Llinars del Vallès, Barcelona.
 Haltern's mayor, Bodo Klimpel, described the crash as "the darkest day in the history of [the] town".
 Bass-baritone Oleg Bryjak and contralto Maria Radner, singers with Deutsche Oper am Rhein, were also on the flight.
 Among the passengers were two Iranian football journalists and analysts returning home after covering El Clásico between FC Barcelona and Real Madrid at Camp Nou.
-Also among the passengers was an American contractor for the satellite mapping office of the U.S. Department of Defense, as well as an Israeli citizen who lived in Barcelona.
+Also among the passengers was an American contractor for the satellite mapping office of the US Department of Defense, as well as an Israeli citizen who lived in Barcelona.

 The flight's pilot in command was 34-year-old Captain Patrick Sondenheimer, who had 10 years' experience (6,000 flight hours, including 3,812 hours on the Airbus A320) flying A320s for Germanwings, Lufthansa, and Condor.
 The co-pilot was 27-year-old Andreas Lubitz, who joined Germanwings in September 2013 and had 630 flying hours, 540 of them on the Airbus A320.

 Andreas Lubitz

-Co-pilot Andreas Günter Lubitz, born on 18 December 1987, was raised in Neuburg an der Donau, Bavaria, and Montabaur in the German state of Rhineland-Palatinate.
+Co-pilot Andreas Günter Lubitz (18 December 1987 — 24 March 2015), was raised in Neuburg an der Donau, Bavaria, and Montabaur in the German state of Rhineland-Palatinate.
 He took flying lessons at Luftsportclub Westerwald, an aviation sports club in Montabaur.

 Lubitz was accepted into a Lufthansa trainee programme after finishing high school.
 In September 2008, he began training at the Lufthansa Flight Training school in Bremen, Germany.
 He suspended his pilot training in November 2008 after being hospitalised for a severe episode of depression.
 After his psychiatrist determined that the depressive episode was fully resolved, Lubitz returned to the Lufthansa school in August 2009.
 Lubitz moved to the United States in November 2010 to continue training at the Lufthansa Airline Training Center in Goodyear, Arizona.
 From June 2011 to December 2013, he worked as a flight attendant for Lufthansa while training to obtain his commercial pilot's licence, and joined Germanwings as a first officer in June 2014.